 Any stone chips, fractures or deep scratches in the finish should be repaired right away.
+Bare metal will corrode quickly and may develop into a major repair expense.

 Minor chips and scratches can be repaired with touch-up materials available from your dealer or other service outlets.
 Larger areas of finish damage can be corrected in your dealer's body and paint shop.